scrtlabs/catalyst/README.md

 - **Merging of Existing Pull Requests**: This has began with small ones, I will slowly pull those over to this fork.
 - **Merging of complete implementations from existing branches**: In a similar vein to the point above, I've created *Draft Pull Requests* for all stagnant branches which were in the base/upstream repository.
 I need to review them, and amend a few, but some of these appear to be quite interesting, and it would be a shame to see peoples effort go to waste.
 - **Simplifying the Development Process**: At the moment this relies upon Vagrant (from what I can see), despite their being existing Docker based infrastructure.
 I'd like to remove all of that, including - perhaps controversially - support for Windows; there's no reason Windows support can't be provided via containerisation.
+- **Improve backtesting**: *Catalyst* has a very simple backtesting mechanism, unfortunately it pulls historic market data from infrastructure that isn't maintained anymore.
+Allowing the usage of local data would make life easier.

-**If we make it this far, then I'll create another tag and release a proper changelog*
+**If we make it this far, then I'll create another tag and release a proper changelog**

 ### Long-Term Goal

 - **Real Time Trading**: Most of the crypto exchanges now support - often multiplexed - websocket connections; and with the volatility of some crypto-assets, and the subsequent market opportunities that they provide, utilising these is paramount.
 This does lead to a few issues - i.e `ccxt` only providing it as part of a `ccxt pro` package in the future, but it's imperative that we get a higher resolution than one candle stick per minute.
 - **Dead Code Removal**: What's left from the old Quantopian days that can be removed?

+## Original README and Project Details

 > Catalyst is an algorithmic trading library for crypto-assets written in Python.
 It allows trading strategies to be easily expressed and backtested against historical data (with daily and minute resolution), providing analytics and insights regarding a particular strategy's performance.
 Catalyst also supports live-trading of crypto-assets starting with four exchanges (Binance, Bitfinex, Bittrex, and Poloniex) with more being added over time.
 Catalyst empowers users to share and curate data and build profitable, data-driven investment strategies.
 Please  visit `catalystcrypto.io <https://www.catalystcrypto.io>`_ to learn more about Catalyst.
 >